jakobschoeffer/jakobschoeffer.github.io/index.md

 Prior to my current appointment, I was a Postdoctoral Research Fellow at the University of Texas at Austin, working closely with <a href="https://mariadearteaga.com/" style="text-decoration:none">Maria De-Arteaga</a>.
 I received my PhD from the Karlsruhe Institute of Technology (KIT) in Germany, where I wrote a <a href="https://doi.org/10.5445/IR/1000164741" style="text-decoration:none">dissertation</a> "On the Interplay of Transparency and Fairness in AI-Informed Decision-Making."
 I also hold a master's degree in Operations Research from Georgia Tech.
 As a doctoral student, I was fortunate to do a research internship with Microsoft in Redmond.
 Before starting my PhD, I worked for two years as a Senior Data Scientist at IBM in New York.

 I am lucky to work with many brilliant students.
-Currently, I am a PhD advisor for <a href="https://ranjan-p-mishra.github.io/" style="text-decoration:none">Ranjan Mishra</a> (Groningen), and I informally co-advise <a href="https://lucad98.github.io/" style="text-decoration:none">Luca Deck</a> (Bayreuth); I also supervise student projects of Matei Tanas&#259;, Daniella Alves, Uisca Hammond, and Adriana Kobriger (joint with <a href="https://gmvandeven.github.io/" style="text-decoration:none">Gido van de Ven</a>).
+Currently, I am a PhD advisor for <a href="https://ranjan-p-mishra.github.io/" style="text-decoration:none">Ranjan Mishra</a> (Groningen), and I informally co-advise <a href="https://lucad98.github.io/" style="text-decoration:none">Luca Deck</a> (Bayreuth).

 ## News